qlibs/mph/README.md

     > When `DISABLE_STATIC_ASSERT_TESTS` is defined static_asserts tests won't be executed upon inclusion.
     Note: Use with caution as disabling tests means that there are no gurantees upon inclusion that given compiler/env combination works as expected.

+- I'm getting a compilation error `constexpr evaluation hit maximum step limit`?

+    > The following options can be used to increase the limits.

+    ```
+    gcc:   -fconstexpr-ops-limit=N
+    clang: -fconstexpr-steps=N
+    ```

 - How to integrate with CMake/CPM?